Verkhovna Rada: Mission and authority

 The Verkhovna Rada is the sole body of legislative power in Ukraine.
 The parliament determines the principles of domestic and foreign policy, introduces amendments to the Constitution of Ukraine, adopts laws, approves the state budget, designates elections for the President of Ukraine, impeaches the president, declares war and peace, appoints the Prime Minister of Ukraine, appoints or confirms certain officials, appoints one-third of the Constitutional Court of Ukraine, ratifies and denounces international treaties, and exercises certain control functions.
+The constitution of Ukraine stipulates that the Verkhovna Rada is authorized to fulfill its functions under the condition that at least two-thirds of its constitutional composition (300 or more people's deputies) are elected.

 In Ukraine there are no requirements for the minimum number of signatures (of deputies) to register a bill.
 In general the parliament adopts about 200 bills per year.
 An average of five to six bills are registered daily in parliament.
 As a result of this in the spring of 2019 parliament had more than 10 thousand registered and under consideration bills it had yet to debate.

 All procedural regulations are contained in the Law on Regulations of the Verkhovna Rada of Ukraine.
 The latest version of the document was adopted on 16 December 2012, in which through the initiative of the President of Ukraine amendments were made concerning registration and voting by parliamentarians.
 2012 became a year of numerous changes in regards to the document, among which were changes to the election of the chairman.
 Bills are usually considered following the procedure of three readings; the President of Ukraine must sign a law before it can be officially promulgated.

-Until 2017 the parliament appointed and dismissed judges from their posts and permitted detention or arrest of judges (those powers were transferred to the Supreme Council of Justice).
+Until 2017 the parliament appointed and dismissed judges from their posts and permitted detention or arrest of judges (those powers were transferred to the High Council of Justice).